How to Contribute to crosvm

 Change-Id: I47651060c2ce3a7e9f850b7ed9af8bd035f82de6

-• The body should consist of a motivation followed by an impact/action.
+.
+If your commit modified multiple crates, specify the crate where your main change exists.
+The subject should be no more than 50 characters, including any tags. - The body should consist of a motivation followed by an impact/action.
 The body text should be wrapped to 72 characters.

-• BUG lines are used to specify an associated issue number.
-If the issue is filed at Google's issue tracker, write BUG=b:<bug number>.
-If no issue is associated, write BUG=None.
-You can have multiple BUG lines.
+lines are used to specify an associated issue number.
+If the issue is filed at Google's issue tracker, writeBUG=b:<bug number>

-• TEST lines are used to describe how you tested your commit in a free form.
-You can have multiple TEST lines.
+lines are used to describe how you tested your commit in a free form.
+You can have multipleTEST

-• Change-Id is used to identify your change on Gerrit.
+is used to identify your change on Gerrit.
 It's inserted by the gerrit commit message hook as explained in the previous section.
-If a new commit is uploaded with the same Change-Id as an existing CL's Change-Id, gerrit will recognize the new commit as a new patchset of the existing CL.
+If a new commit is uploaded with the sameChange-Id

 Uploading changes

-To make changes to crosvm, start your work on a new branch tracking origin/main.
+To make changes to crosvm, start your work on a new branch tracking origin/main

 git checkout -b myfeature --track origin/main